pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/InitializeTypo3BackendInAPhpShellScript(cliMode)/Index.rst

 Running the script
 """"""""""""""""""

-Any script configured like this can be run with the “status” argument and you will see whether the initialization went well::
+Any script configured like this can be run with the "status" argument and you will see whether the initialization went well::

    agentk@rock:~$